hertzmann/hertzmann.github.io/_posts/2021-05-13-why-does-line-drawing-work.md

 Future directions
 ====

 This hypothesis could be tested by brain-imaging experiments with human subjects.
 I predict that the neural responses to a line drawing will be very similar to those of corresponding 3D renderings.
 There are some previous neuroscience studies that have been performed comparing neural responses of line drawings to photographs; these methodologies could be used to test my predictions.
 This could also be used to assess what kinds of lighting and material setups best match line drawings.
+I don't have the expertise or resources to perform these experiments, though I'd be interested in talking with people who do.

 This theory focuses solely on a very basic line drawing style.
 In the paper, I discuss how several other types of line drawings-such as white-on-black drawing and hatching-can also be understood as abstracted shading.
 But the range of visual artistic styles we can understand is vast; we seem to have the ability to visually separate style from content.
 How do we do this?